Environment and sustainability

 Governance and responsibilities

-See: J D Wetherspoon TCFD report
+See: J D Wetherspoon environmental matters report (within annual report)

 The board of directors is responsible for the company’s overall climate change strategy, including oversight of environmental initiatives.